-In the dark early hours of the 26th December and the 1st January a rhythm sets in Nassau, the capital of the Bahamas, and reverberates across the island picking up tempo and carrying a wild ocean of colour as it sways through the streets.
-The Bahamian festival of Junkanoo, one of the world’s most magical celebrations, is full of energy, colour and happiness and tingles over every inch of your skin to leave an unforgettable impression.
+In the early hours of the 26th December and the 1st January, a rhythm sets in Nassau, the capital of the Bahamas, and reverberates across the island picking up tempo and carrying a wild ocean of colour as it sways through the streets.
+The Bahamian festival of Junkanoo, one of the world’s most magical celebrations, is full of energy, color and happiness and tingles over every inch of your skin to leave an unforgettable impression.

 From the music to the costumes, the festival is distinctively Bahamian.
 Musicians excite the crowds and power momentum with hypnotic rhythms using goatskin drums, cowbells, whistles and horns whilst a separate brass section creates an infectious beat till dawn.
 Remaining humble to their ancestors, today's musicians use scraps and empty containers to construct their instruments, stretching goatskin across the drum opening and burning a candle to tighten the skin for tuning.

 Whilst Junkanoo festivals have evolved, the notion of remaining close to old traditions echoes throughout the festival and emphasises the significance of the celebrations in regards to the culture, art, history and the community of the island both then and now.

 Parade participants arranged in groups of up to 1,000, congregate in the town centre of Bay Street at approximately 02:00am ready to meander and hypnotically whirl through the streets.
 From your chartered yacht moored along the north of the island, you’ll boast prime position for witnessing this remarkable occasion as it flows past the stern of your boat.

 Whether you choose to remain on your yacht, relishing in the festivities whilst enjoying local delicacies made on-board, or whether you desire to be enveloped in the ecstatic crowds and return to the peace of your yacht later, Junkanoo is the perfect festival to attend with friends and family on a Bahamas yacht charter vacation.